 Best Places to Visit in Switzerland

 Switzerland has more beautiful places than just in the Alps, there’s the enchanting Lake Lugano sharing its border with Italy, beautiful Basel which we fell in love with, and the sophisticated city of Zurich.
-It can be difficult deciding where to go when planning a trip, so we are going to break down the most beautiful places to visit in Switzerland to help you choose.
+It can be difficult to decide where to go when you visit Switzerland, so we are going to break down the most beautiful places to visit in Switzerland to help you choose.
 Or better yet, do as we did and see them all!

-- For more information on traveling the Jungfrau Region visit the tourism website.
+- For more information on traveling to Jungfrau visit the tourism website.

 - To purchase tickets up to Jungfraujoch via Jungfrau Railways here.

 After you have taken in the beautiful scenery, take a walk under the Aletsch Glacier to explore the ice palace, a labyrinth of tunnels spanning 1000 meters under the sea of ice.
 We enjoyed our time at Jungfraujoch so much, we put it at the top of our most beautiful places to visit in Switzerland, not only for the beauty but for the experience.